Frequently asked questions

-In the case of a penalty notice, Roads and Maritime Services will be advised of the offence and add the demerit points after you pay the fine to the State Debt Recovery Office (SDRO), or if payment is not made, when the final date for payment is reached.
+In the case of a penalty notice, Roads and Maritime Services will be advised of the offence and add the demerit points after you pay the fine to Revenue NSW, or if payment is not made, when the final date for payment is reached.

 If the offence is heard by a court, Roads and Maritime will be advised if the court finds you guilty of the offence.
 Roads and Maritime Services will then add the demerit points to your record.

 If you are found guilty of the offence but the court dismisses the offence under Section 10(1) of the Crimes (Sentencing Procedure) Act 1999, the demerit points related to the offence will not be recorded.
 This applies to court decisions made on or after 31 January 2011.